THANKS TO OUR SPONSOR!

 Every vehicle has a Certification Label.

-This one happens to be from the side of an RV trailer.
+This one happens to be from the side of a Class-A RV.
 The specifics of this individual label are not important as you should have captured a nice, sharp picture of the label for your RV.
 Class-A has the label usually near the driver's left elbow, Class B & C and LT have the label in the driver door jam and towables (TT and 5th wheel trailers) have the label on the outside, driver side, toward the front.

 The label states the Tire Size, and the recommended inflation if it is a passenger car.
 If it is an RV it will give the GAWR, Tire Size, Tire Load Range, and the inflation required to support the GAWR.
 Passenger car and LT inflation is arrived at after years of testing and evaluation of different tire designs from different manufacturers at different inflation that balance the requirements on a long list (hundreds of items) from the car company.
 These requirements include Force & Moment test results and fuel economy plus dozens of detailed ratings within each category for Ride, Handling, and Noise.
 Car inflation is a "Recommendation" from the engineers at the car company aimed at giving you the performance they designed into the car.